crossplane/docs/content/master/concepts/compositions.md

         toFieldPath: newEnvironmentKey
 ```

-Individual resources can use any data written to the EnvironmentConfig.
+Individual resources can use any data written to their in-memory environment.

 ##### Patch an individual resource
 To patch an individual resource, inside the
-{{<hover label="envpatch" line="16">}}patches{{</hover>}} object of the
+{{<hover label="envpatch" line="16">}}patches{{</hover>}} of the
 resource, use
 {{<hover label="envpatch" line="17">}}ToEnvironmentFieldPath{{</hover>}} to copy
-data from the resource to the EnvironmentConfig.
+data from the resource to the in-memory environment.
 Use {{<hover label="envpatch" line="20">}}FromEnvironmentFieldPath{{</hover>}}
-to copy data to the resource from the EnvironmentConfig.
+to copy data to the resource from the in-memory environment.

 ```yaml {label="envpatch",copy-lines="none"}
 apiVersion: apiextensions.crossplane.io/v1